 “Bluesy - Rootsy - Soulful - Rock”

 The Denise La Grassa Band stands at the crossroads of reverence and rebellion.
-Their sound carries the DNA of blues giants, from Howlin’ Wolf’s growl and R.L.
-Burnside’s hypnotic Hill Country pulse to Albert King’s molten soul, the groove of Booker T. & the M.G.'s, and the sharp edge of Memphis Minnie.
+Its sound carries the DNA of blues giants, from Howlin’ Wolf’s growl and R.L.
+Burnside’s hypnotic Hill Country pulse to Albert King’s molten soul, and the sharp edge of Memphis Minnie.
 The band approaches that lineage with focus and intent, shaping it into something that moves with the present.
+Blues Matters!
+(UK) says La Grassa and her band are “ … not merely preserving the blues, but revitalising it with imagination, authority, and soul-stirring originality for a new generation of listeners everywhere.”

 That approach places them alongside artists who continue to stretch the blues in personal directions, including Tedeschi Trucks Band, Eric Johanson, Shemekia Copeland, Adia Victoria, The Black Keys, and Beth Hart.
 La Grassa describes the band’s sound as “a blend of swamp heat, Chicago muscle, and spiritual mystique.”
 The music carries weight and feel, with room for tension, release, and the unexpected turn.

 La Grassa has long followed her instincts.
 A Chicago native with an affinity for risk, she set a world record on the trapeze as a teenager on a dare and later toured nationally with The Second City Comedy.
 That willingness to step out shows up in her voice and in her writing, which leans into honesty and intensity.
-Her fascination with Hill Country rhythm, Memphis soul, Chicago gospel, with touches of jazz phrasing, gives her songs a deep blues foundation while allowing them to travel beyond a single lane.
+Her fascination with Hill Country rhythm, Memphis soul, Chicago gospel, with touches of jazz phrasing, gives her music a deep blues foundation while allowing them to travel beyond a single lane.
+Americana Highways says Denise “… has the pipes, but isn’t like any of the well-known high-octane female belters of the past.
+There’s a quirky, deep-throated, polished hell-bent tonality to Ms. La Grassa that stands out like lightning between dark clouds.”

-The band’s upcoming nine-song album A Crossroads Communion, arriving June 5, marks a new chapter.
+The band’s nine-song album A Crossroads Communion marks a new chapter.
 Supported by the Illinois Arts Council Agency Creative Accelerator Fund, the record draws on the spirit of Albert King and the drive of Led Zeppelin, with stories carried by La Grassa’s commanding, soulful voice.
 The songs take on the moral tension of the past decade, tracing moments when people give in to their worst instincts and pointing toward choices grounded in light, community, and faith over the pull of distraction.

 Onstage, the band delivers with force and nuance, moving easily between grit and restraint.
+As Blue Monday Monthly says, " … her brand of blues is a homage to the traditional, yet with a modern twist.
+It's the old, yet it's new, it's a message, it's on fire, yet it's cool, very cool.
+And most of all, it's real."
 The Denise La Grassa Band stands ready to remind audiences what modern blues can be: reverent but restless, rooted but roaming, fierce, faithful, and fearlessly alive.